diditdwianto/python-simple-rag-poc/README.md

 # Python Simple RAG PoC

-This is a simple POC for RAG using Python and other tech stack.
+This is a simple POC for RAG using Redis and Python.

 ## Quickstart (how to run)